WPCD-Workflows/documentation/source/introduction.rst

 Mission
 ========

-The EU-IM operated under EFDA from 2004 until 2013.
-The main mission of EU-IM was to provide a software infrastructure framework for EU integrated modelling activities as well as a validated suite of simulation codes for the modelling of present experiments, ITER and DEMO plasmas.
-The EU-IM operated until 2013 under a work programme formulated to support this goal, structuring the EU modelling effort around existing experiments and ITER scenario prediction while maintaining a long term strategic aim to provide a validated set of
+The European Integrated Tokamak Modelling Task Force (ITM-TF) operated under EFDA from 2004 until 2013.
+The main mission of the ITM TF was to provide a software infrastructure framework for EU integrated modelling activities (EU-IM) as well as a validated suite of simulation codes for the modelling of present experiments, ITER and DEMO plasmas.
+The ITM TF operated until 2013 under a work programme formulated to support this goal, structuring the EU modelling effort around existing experiments and ITER scenario prediction while maintaining a long term strategic aim to provide a validated set of